cn2021-final/final-proj/spec.md

 ## chat

-- receive the number of unread messages
+- receive the number of unread messages [WORKING]

-- receive the messages
+- receive the messages [WORKING]

-- prompt for the command
+- prompt for the command [WORKING]

 ```
 [text] - message